Architecture

 Trail of Bits Audit Report:

-Additionally, we enlisted the renowned Trail of Bits team to conduct an in-depth audit of our codebase, including a review of implemented fixes.
-The full report is accessible.
+The Trail of Bits team conducted an in-depth audit of our codebase, including verification of implemented fixes.
+The complete report is available here Trail of Bits Audit Report.

 Audit Scope: